scorbz9/lair--bnb/README.md

 ### Key Functionality
  - Users can become hosts, allowing them to view, add, update, and delete their own spots
+ - Users can view spots on a map or get directions to a spot via Google Maps API integration
  - Users may utilize Lairbnb's AWS Integration to upload pictures along with their hosted spots

 ### Technologies Used